Vermilion, Ohio: Arts and culture

 Vermilion was previously described as the "Village of Lake Captains", with many captains' homes in the Harbor Town Historic District.
 Housing styles in the district include Victorian, Italianate, Arts and Crafts, and Queen Anne.
 Community-wide revitalization efforts have been promoted since the 1970s, encouraging property owners and citizens to retain historic qualities.
-The Vermilion Lagoons neighborhood is one of the first planned residential communities on the water in the United States, with construction starting in 1928.
+The Vermilion Lagoons neighborhood is one of the first planned residential communities on the water in the US, with construction starting in 1928.

 Cultural attractions

 Over 150,000 people visit Vermilion for the Woollybear Festival; it includes the longest parade in Ohio.

 The Festival of the Fish is a three-day event each June.